 Technological advances have been essential to medicine development, allowing outstanding achievements, like accurate diagnosis and procedures to be done less invasively.
 For example, using images to detect and treat eye diseases, mainly crucial during diagnosis, is one of the evolutions that modernize ophthalmology.

-Here are some things to know about why high-quality images are so important in ophthalmology:
+Here are some things to know about why high-quality images are so important in ophthalmology.

-Images Exams are very preciseThat's the main reason they're so important: exam images are allies of doctors to a precise diagnosis.
-In addition, the better the quality of the image recorded, the easier to track a possible problem in a patient's eyes - did you know that Custom Surgical can help you to MicroREC up to 8k quality thanks to our high-quality German lens?
+Exam Images are Very PreciseThe main reason they're so important: exam images are allies of doctors to a precise diagnosis.
+In addition, the better the quality of the image recorded, the easier to track a possible problem in a patient's eyes.

 Most ophthalmologists could have high-quality imaging without having a professional camera.
 They already have a constantly updated camera every time they change their smartphone.

-a great way to follow the evolution of a treatmentThe images have also been useful several times — for many surgeries, for example, they are essential in monitoring the evolution of certain diseases.
-High-quality images are easier to compare every detail from before, during, and after every procedure.
+The Evolution of TreatmentThe images have also been useful for many types of surgery.
+For example, they are essential in monitoring the evolution of certain diseases.
+High-quality images are easier to compare every detail before, during, and after every procedure.